 What does it mean to campaign with Unicef?

-We’ve done more to influence laws and policies to protect children than anyone else
+At Unicef, we’ve done more to influence laws and policies to protect children than anyone else

 Last year, we launched a campaign to reunite refugee children in Calais with their families in the UK.
 Thanks to the support of over 175,000 campaigners signing petitions and calling on their MP to act, Theresa May pledged to bring to safety every child in the Calais settlement who has family in the UK.
 This is a tremendous achievement and will change the lives of children and their families.

-Campaign to reunite refugee children with their families
+Campaign to protect refugee children

 Campaign to protect UK Aid